yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 When the application asks for the next batch of data, a DataLoader uses its stored dataset as a Python iterator to get the next element (row or image in our case) of data.
 Then it aggregates a batch worth of data and returns it to the application.

-The following is a snippet of the codes that I used to create the training dataset:
+The following is a snippet of the codes that I used to create the training dataset (click the triangle to expand):

 <details>
 <summary>
-<i>dataloader object</i>
+<i>dataloader class to prepare train/test/all datasets</i>
 </summary>
 <p>{% highlight python %}
 class Fashion_attr_prediction(data.Dataset):